Struggle for existence: Opposition

 The main opposition to the struggle for existence came from natural theologists who believed in perfect harmony and perfection.
 The belief that creatures were perfectly adapted to their environment held strong in society, and even Darwin did not abandon this belief until he returned from his voyage on the Beagle.
 The struggle for existence faced controversy in terms of its political implications.
 Malthus was criticized for idea that the poor should practice restraint in marriage.
 "Malthus's criticisms of the Old Poor Law were more hateful to his adversaries than anything else he ever wrote."
 Malthus's understanding of the struggle for existence and his writing as a result caused controversy.
 Additionally, critics said that Malthus "never cleared his mind entirely of the dismal theory which he began."

+More recently.
+K.D.
+Bennett has argued that the struggle for existence is only present on geographically small scales.
+He notes that "As climates fluctuate on Milankovitch time-scales, the tendency for populations to increase exponentially is realized, distributions increase enormously, and any struggle for existence is relaxed or eliminated."

 Present-day application

-Today, the struggle for existence is a widely accepted idea that helps to explain and justify the theory of natural selection.
-However, K.D.
-Bennett argues that the struggle for existence is only present on geographically small scales.
-He notes that "As climates fluctuate on Milankovitch time-scales, the tendency for populations to increase exponentially is realised, distributions increase enormously, and any struggle for existence is relaxed or eliminated."